 Even more recently, significant progress has been achieved in the development of a range of organic fluorine compounds based on CF2 and CF3 groups.
 These included an anaesthetic preparation and a well-known anti-malaria drug.

-In the last couple of years, giant strides in this area of research have led to the development of a range of increasingly complex organic intermediates, still based on the old building blocks, but manufactured now in modern industrial processes.
+In the last years, giant steps in this area of research have led to the development of a range of increasingly complex organic intermediates.
+They are still based on the old building blocks, but manufactured now in modern industrial processes.
 This development has opened up a wide range of opportunities for manufacturers of both pharmaceutical and agrochemical products.

 Most of the leading agrochemical companies are currently carrying out research into the use of these chemicals for both insecticides and herbicides.
 Modern medicines which now benefit from these developments include a leading anti-arthritis drug as well as a very promising treatment for HIV.

 There is another extremely important area of medicine where fluorine chemistry plays a vital part.
 For many years, chlorofluorocarbons were used as the propellant in metered dose inhalers.
 Since the Montreal protocol and the subsequent agreement to ban CFCs, a new generation of propellants has been developed.
 These gases, whose effect on the ozone layer is zero, are known as hydrofluorocarbons, usually abbreviated to HFCs.
 Asthma patients around the world who rely on inhalers for their treatment now benefit from this development.
 Work continues also to use these gases to deliver other medicines to the lungs to treat a broad range of medical conditions.